Air Conditioner Repair Checklist

 - The beginning step is examining your air filter.
 Replace it if it’s dusty.

-- Then make sure the vents are clear around your house.
+- Make sure the vents are open around your house.

 - If you’re still not experiencing adequate cold air, you should have your ducts inspected by a pro like Hopper Heating and Air.
 Your ductwork might need to be fixed or rejoined in tricky areas like your attic, basement or crawl space.